Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 There’s often confusion between guide prices and asking prices.
 A guide price reflects the minimum amount a seller is willing to accept, while an asking price is the figure they hope to achieve.
 From our experience, homes may sell for less than the asking price but rarely for less than the guide price.
 Understanding the difference helps both buyers and sellers set realistic expectations.

-Expert Tip from a Property Expert:
+Expert Tip from our Property Expert Paul:

 What’s the Difference Between Guide Price and ‘Offers in Excess Of’?